Péter Kovács (serial killer): Arrest, trial, and execution

 On June 20, 1967, a female corpse was found near the Körös river by Öcsöd.
-The woman had been abused roughly before her death.
-Blood and tissue residue were found on the boundary of the nearby Körös Bridge, which suggested that the body was thrown off from the bridge into the river.
-Investigators re-examined the possibility of a connection between young female corpses found in nearby rivers and the murder of a local woman.
-Due to the victim's skull injury, the identity of the perpetrator who murdered the woman and the perpetrator who disposed of corpses near river bridges was matched.
+Before her death, the woman was beaten and her skull was fractured and her body mutilated.
+Remains of blood and tissue were also found on the railing of the nearby Körös bridge, leading to the assumption that the body had been pushed into the river from the bridge.
+Investigators re-examined the possibility of a link between the bodies of young women previously found in rivers in the area and the murder in Öcsöd.
+The victim's skull injury also raised the question of the identity of the perpetrator of the Öcsöd murder and the unknown person who attacked the women on their way home with hammer blows to the head.
 Authorities found a small piece of glass under the victim's nail.

 Kovács, who was discovered to be missing for a day before the body was found, used the work truck for personal reasons, which gave him the opportunity to commit the murders.
 Kovács' wife confirmed her husband's alibi, but the investigators did not believe her and continued their investigation.
-While examining the corporate truck driven by Kovács, they found glass shards on the driver's seat from Kovács accidentally catching his motorcycle on the closing chain of the shoe factory, breaking the truck's windshield on June 19.
+While examining the corporate truck driven by Kovács, they found glass shards on the driver's seat from Kovács accidentally catching the vehicle on the closing chain of the shoe factory, breaking the truck's windshield on June 19.
 The same fragments were also found on his clothing.
 Investigators' efforts to find witnesses were also successful, and more eyewitnesses testified seeing Kovács, his brother-in-law, and the victim in a pub.
 Kovács was arrested on August 11, 1967, after his brother-in-law had been summoned: the man confessed that they had sex with the victim, and left the woman to Kovács, who was to drive her home.
 Kovács initially denied any involvement, but two days later admitted to murdering the woman.
 By the end of August, Kovács admitted to killing several women around the Tisza.
 By February 1968, the prosecutor learned that he had murdered the girl near the Tisza Cipő shoe factory, and not Kirják.
 Kovács was also questioned about another murder, but he could not be summoned for it.

 Kirják was released after 11 years behind bars, while Kovács, who admitted to four murders and two unsuccessful attacks, was sentenced to death by the Szolnok County Court, with the verdict upheld by the Supreme Court.
 His subsequent request for clemency was rejected by the Presidential Council, and he was hanged on December 1, 1968.